google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 </pre>

-The end callback we add is `handleGestureEnd()`, which removes the move and end event listeners from the document when the gesture has finished like so:
+The end callback we add is `handleGestureEnd()`, which removes the move and end event listeners from the document and releases the pointer capture when the gesture has finished like so:

 <pre class="prettyprint">
 {% includecode content_path="web/fundamentals/design-and-ui/input/touch/_code/touch-demo-1.html" region_tag="handle-end-gesture" adjust_indentation="auto" %}